Allan Hawco

 Allan Hawco is a Canadian writer, actor, and producer from Bell Island, Newfoundland.
-He is best known for his roles in the series Tom Clancy's Jack Ryan, Republic of Doyle, and The Book of Negroes, and the television limited series Caught.
+He is best known for his roles in the series Tom Clancy's Jack Ryan, Republic of Doyle, Saint-Pierre, The Book of Negroes, and Caught.

-Early and personal life
+Early life and education

-Hawco was born on Bell Island, Newfoundland and Labrador, as the youngest of four children and moved to Goulds at a young age.
+Allan Hawco was born on Bell Island, Newfoundland and Labrador, as the youngest of four children, and moved to Goulds at a young age.
 His father Michael worked on the Bell Island Ferry, and his mother Mary was an elementary school teacher and former nun.

-He studied business at Memorial University of Newfoundland but dropped out in favour of the National Theatre School of Canada.
-One of his brothers is a composer, and has composed for Republic of Doyle, while his father has also worked on the show and his mother has appeared as a background performer.
-Hawco is the youngest of four; he has two older sisters.
+He studied business at Memorial University of Newfoundland, but dropped out to attend the National Theatre School of Canada.